Hulu wants to help you cut the cord for good.

 Hulu with Live TV is exactly what it sounds like: Hulu’s traditional on-demand streaming service with the bonus of live TV channels.
 Combining the best parts of Hulu and cable television without having to negotiate with a cable company, Hulu with Live TV provides a great middle ground for people transitioning into cord-cutting.
 The only catch is that its menus take a little bit of getting used to.

 The service comes with 50-plus channels, with the final number mainly depending on where you live.
 We tested the service in Los Angeles and had nine local channels in addition to everything included in the basic package.
 In Chattanooga, Tennessee, by contrast, you would get four local channels.
 You can check on Hulu’s website to see what’s available in your zip code.

 Hulu with Live TV also brings additional on-demand options to the traditional Hulu service.
-For example, with the standard Hulu package, you can only stream the first two seasons of Rick and Morty.
-However, on Hulu with Live, you can currently stream every aired episode of the current season in beautiful HD.
 What shows and events each network are streaming on-demand depend on the networks, but the added content takes some of the sting out of Live’s cost.